-Leading Anti-Money Laundering expert Gary Hughes was interviewed by Thomson Reuters for their Regulatory Intelligence publication, regarding the Reserve Bank of New Zealand (RBNZ) announcement that it had commenced a court claim against TSB Bank.
+Leading Anti-Money Laundering expert Gary Hughes was interviewed by Thomson Reuters for their Regulatory Intelligence publication, about the Reserve Bank of New Zealand announcement it had commenced a court claim against TSB Bank.

 - the first time the RBNZ has ever taken a bank to court